franzbu/HAeating/README.md

 ## Layer 2: Central Control (`HeatSupplyManager`)

-The central controller monitors all rooms; if at least one room is claiming heat, heating is initiated.
+The central controller monitors all rooms; if at least one room is claiming heat, heating is initiated; however, this automatic heating is only enabled if `input_select.heating_mode` is not `Off` (heating stays off regardless of any room's heating claims) and not `Party' (heating stays on)

 ### Dynamic Flow Temperature (Heating Curve)
 The system doesn't use a fixed water temperature.
 It calculates the **Flow Target** using a linear heating curve: